ddprrt/mqtt-workshop/README.md

 3) Cancel installation
 ```

 Rust will be installed in your home directory.
 Usually, the default parameters are fine, unless you want to work exclusively and specifically with a different toolchain.
+You find a list of toolchains [here](https://rust-lang.github.io/rustup-components-history/).
 For the contents of this workshop, continue with the default and press `Enter`.

 After installing, you will be prompted with the following message: